 This Benefit Handbook, the Schedule of Benefits, the Prescription Drug Brochure (if your Plan includes our outpatient pharmacy coverage) and any applicable riders and amendments (collectively referred to as the Evidence of Coverage) make up the legal agreement stating the terms of the Plan.
-This document also incorporates by reference an Enrollment Form.
+This document also incorporates by reference an Employer Agreement issued to your employer, which includes information on Dependent eligibility.
+If you have any eligibility questions, we recommend that you see your employer for information.